 A reason to open the Washington Post …

 As regular readers of these pages (these electrons) are aware, there are many , Many, MANY reasons to find frustration in The Washington Post opinion pages which are, on occasion, balanced by sanity in responding letters and OPEDs.
-There is, however, one quite consistent voice who makes opening those pages worthwhile: the [...]
+There is, however, one quite consistent voice who makes opening those pages worthwhile: the Post’s pulitzer prize-winning […]

-Tags: Energy · Global Warming · cartoon · climate change · environmental
+Tags: cartoon · climate change · Energy · environmental · Global Warming

 On the breathing of the Earth

-May 9th, 2009 · No Comments
+May 9th, 2009 · Comments Off on On the breathing of the Earth

+A beautifully illustrated guest post from alefnot, providing education about the carbon cycle.
+A few days earlier this was air and water (and a trace bit of dirt).
+Is that amazing or what?!?
 A couple of weeks earlier, so was most of this (except the woody bits).
-You can almost see CO2 being drawn down.
+You can almost see CO2 being drawn down. […]

 Tags: Energy